Marcus Actorius Naso

-Marcus Actorius Naso seems to have written a life of Julius Caesar, or a history of his times, which is quoted by Suetonius.
+Marcus Actorius Naso (fl.
+1st century BCE) seems to have written a life of Julius Caesar, or a history of his times, which is quoted by Suetonius.

 Although we have very little evidence to go on, it seems probable he was anti-Caesar in tone.

 The time at which he lived is uncertain, but from the way in which he is referred to by Suetonius, he would almost seem to have been a contemporary of Caesar.